Updated on January 6, 2021 by Lyric Fergusson

 Why it’s great: This is the perfect lightweight seat to use anywhere you want to go.
 The leather cover is independent and easy to take off and clean while being soft and comfortable enough for your child to enjoy mealtime.
 The straps on this help keep your child in place no matter what type of kitchen chair you choose to use.

 The high-density polyester sponge will not deform, even after long-term use.
 This provides you with a great budget chair that will not go flat and become useless after just a few weeks.
-There are no safety restraints on it, but it is still perfect for anyone who is looking for a comfortable booster seat for their needs.
+There are no safety restraints on it, but it is still perfect for older children and can be used as long as they need it.

 Keep in mind: This is a simple cushion without all the bells and whistles.
 That makes it easier to take on and off as necessary.